beccarei/plietsches-tohuus/docs/_drafts/raspberry-pi-setup.md

    $ sudo apt upgrade
    ```

    * Configure the hostname so it fits your network standard.
-In our case it is something from the Simpsons.
+In our case it is the character [Professor Frink](https://en.wikipedia.org/wiki/Professor_Frink) from the Simpsons.
    ```bash
    $ sudo vi /etc/hostname
    ```